MIDS-scaling-up/v3a/week06/lab/README.md

 ```
 You can see that I have 2 cameras available, each with a different set of capabilities.

-For the rest of the camera based examples, you'll need to use values that work with your actual hardware; I'll be using /dev/video2.
+For the rest of the camera-based examples, you'll need to use values that work with your actual hardware; I'll be using /dev/video2.

 ```
 gst-launch-1.0 v4l2src device=/dev/video2 ! videoconvert ! xvimagesink sync=false -e